 When it comes to measuring success, public relations and corporate communications professionals tend to get the short end of the stick.

 Unlike digital marketers who can measure the cost per acquisition (CPA), click-throughs, and campaign referral traffic, PR has traditionally been measured by key performance indicators (KPIs) such as media coverage reputation, potential readership/viewership, and coverage sentiment.

 Three pretty obscure metrics that, in at least one case, are simply defined as “positive, negative or neutral.”
 And, considering the pace at which technology advances and the number of PR tools existing today, there has to be a better way to measure success.

-So, here’s a list of five KPIs for PR pros worth noting, focusing and reporting on to improve visibility and, in the end, results.
+So, coming from the pros, the following five PR KPIs are worth noting, focusing, and reporting on to improve visibility and, ultimately, results.

 Admittedly, this isn’t an exact science, it's still worth keeping as a KPI, since the PR measurement tools can track the number of possible impressions provides context to the coverage.

 When it comes to gauging the effectiveness of a PR campaign performance indicators like circulation numbers or unique visitors per month (UVPM), coverage from news sites and publications with a higher number of potential impressions tend to hold more weight, especially when reaching a key target audience or demographic.

 And remember, coverage by one major media outlet can often be matched by multiple pieces of coverage by several smaller outlets.